 If the agreements cannot be transitioned before the point of exit then the preferences agreed under these deals will be lost.
 This means that the UK will revert to trading with these partners on WTO non-preferential terms.
 UK agri-food businesses have been benefiting from the provisions of these EU agreements and have built a customer base who now demand Great British food and drink.

-It’s not just finished products at risk, for example in 2017 we also sent £14.2million worth of frozen poultry offal to the South African Customs Union (Botswana, Lesotho, Namibia, South Africa and Eswatini).
+It’s not just finished products at risk, for example in 2017 we also sent £14.2 million worth of frozen poultry offal to the South African Customs Union (Botswana, Lesotho, Namibia, South Africa and Eswatini).
 Without an agreement in place this faces a tariff of 27%.
-Without access to this market it puts the delicate carcase balance equation at risk, something which ensures value is derived for the whole bird.Return to menu
+Without access to this market it puts the delicate carcase balance equation at risk, something which ensures value is derived for the whole bird.Return to menu Share this link

 What is the Withdrawal Agreement?

 The Withdrawal Agreement is a legally binding international treaty between the EU and UK.
 Essentially it is the legal divorce between the two parties and primarily covers six main areas: